eucalypto/how-to-human.com/content/post/2022-09-29-the-7-cs-authentic-self/index.md

 Now, with the knowledge of the 7 C’s I’m way better at catching myself drifting into unhealthy stress. 🙋

-♥️ to @hilaryjacobshendel and her book “It’s Not Always Depression”
+♥️ to [Hilary Jacobs Hendel](https://www.hilaryjacobshendel.com/) and her book “It’s Not Always Depression”